bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 If you get this error in the Xcode Archive step you should check your Xcode Projects settings.
 Most likely you have the `Skip Install` option set to `YES`.

-This should only be used for iOS frameworks, **for iOS apps this should be set to** `**NO**`.
+This should only be used for iOS frameworks, **for iOS apps this should be set to** `NO`.

-You can find the official documentation at: [https://developer.apple.com/library/ios/technotes/tn2215/_index.html](https://developer.apple.com/library/ios/technotes/tn2215/_index.html "https://developer.apple.com/library/ios/technotes/tn2215/_index.html")
+You can check out [the official documentation](https://developer.apple.com/library/ios/technotes/tn2215/_index.html).

-* under the _Xcode successfully archived my application, but the Archives Organizer does not list my archive_ section.
+Look up the _Xcode successfully archived my application, but the Archives Organizer does not list my archive_ section.

 ### Possible solution 2: `Installation Directory` Xcode Settings

-**Another cause of the issue can be** if you (or a tool you use) modifies the `Build Setting -> Deployment -> Installation Directory` settings in your Xcode Project.
-This can result in an `.xcarchive` where your app is not generated into the canonical `Products/Applications` folder, but instead into a `Products/Users/USERNAME/...` folder, including the full absolute path of an intermediate build.
+If something modifies the `Build Setting -> Deployment -> Installation Directory` settings in your Xcode Project, it can result in an `.xcarchive` where your app is not generated into the canonical `Products/Applications` folder, but instead into a `Products/Users/USERNAME/...` folder, including the full absolute path of an intermediate build.

-**Solution:** Please make sure that the `Installation Directory` option is set to `$(LOCAL_APPS_DIR)` (the default value when you generate a new iOS Xcode Project) or `/Applications` (which is the default value of `$(LOCAL_APPS_DIR)`) in your Xcode Project settings, and that no build tool you use modifies this option.
+**Solution:** Make sure that the `Installation Directory` option is set to `$(LOCAL_APPS_DIR)` (the default value when you generate a new iOS Xcode Project) or `/Applications` (which is the default value of `$(LOCAL_APPS_DIR)`) in your Xcode Project settings, and that no build tool you use modifies this option.

 _Huge thanks to **Antje**, who reported this solution!_

 ## Duplicated Schemes

-This is quite rare, but worth checking.
 If you have multiple Schemes in your Xcode Project or Workspace with the **exact same name**, when your project is built with Xcode's Command Line Tools Xcode will select one of these Schemes/Configurations, **randomly**.
 This can result in random build success / failure, and if you check the Raw Xcode output you'll see something like this: `xcodebuild: error: Scheme YOUR_DUPLICATED_SCHEME is not currently configured for the test action` when it fails.

 This might also happen if you use CocoaPods and one of your Pods have the same name as your project.